MSA-LMC/S2D/README.md

 # S2D
-The offical code of S2D
+The code will be released soon!